milliHQ/terraform-aws-next-js/packages/dynamodb-actions/README.md

 - `createDeployment`
   Inserts a new deployment into the DeploymentTable.
-- `listDeployments`
+- `deleteDeploymentById`
-  Lists all deployments from the DeploymentTable, sorted by `CreateDate` DESC.
 - `getDeploymentById`
   Returns the Deployment for the given ID.
 Returns `null` when it does not exist.
+- `listDeployments`
+  Lists all deployments from the DeploymentTable, sorted by `CreateDate` DESC.
+- `updateDeploymentStatusCreateFailed`
+- `updateDeploymentStatusCreateInProgress`
+- `updateDeploymentStatusDestroyFailed`
-- `deleteDeploymentById`
+- `updateDeploymentStatusDestroyInProgress`
 - `updateDeploymentStatus`
-- `updateDeploymentStatusCreateInProgress`
+- `updateDeploymentStatusDestroyRequested`
 - `updateDeploymentStatusFinished`
+- `updateDeploymentStatus`

 ### Aliases